 - Contact information

-Working in the Digital Economy is one of the 16 global future challenges identified through SSHRC’s Imagining Canada’s Future initiative.
-These complex issues were identified following an extensive foresight exercise and reflect key challenges that Canada is likely to face over the coming decades.
+Building Better Lives Across the Gender Spectrum is one of 16 future challenge areas identified through SSHRC’s Imagining Canada’s Future initiative.
+These complex issues, identified in 2018 after an extensive foresight exercise, reflect key challenges that Canada is likely to face in an evolving global context over the coming decades.
 All of the challenges cross multiple sectors and research disciplines, and require broad collaboration to address.
-Working in the Digital Economy is also a major focus for Canada’s new Future Skills Centre, a forward-thinking centre for research and collaboration dedicated to preparing Canadians for employment success and meeting the emerging talent needs of employers.

 Knowledge Synthesis Grants